- DisplayLink is a great technology that allows you to connect two or more displays to your computer using a USB.

 - After you have installed the drivers your computer will restart again.

-- When Windows 10 boots again go Settings > System > Display and configure your monitors.
+- When Windows 10 boots again go to Settings and select System.

 On the other hand, several users had issues with DisplayLink while using a USB 2.0 connection.
 After connecting their monitor to a USB 3.0 port, the problem was completely resolved and everything started working again.

 6. Use Display Settings to change the resolution

 In some cases, users cannot change the display mode or resolution of their external monitor using the DisplayLink icon menu.